-Smiths first electric car clock - the "CE" type - was powered and timed by a balance wheel and coil.
-A spring mounted contact and a pin on the balance wheel energised the coil as required.
+The Smiths "CE" type clock was timed by a balance wheel and hairspring.
+A spring mounted contact and a pin on the balance wheel energised a coil which provided power to the clock.

-These early Smiths electric clocks were still essentially clockwork instruments powered by a coil operating on iron pole pieces which formed part of the balance wheel.
-These clocks were developed (by Jaeger) in the 1930s.
+These early Smiths electric clocks were still essentially clockwork instruments.
+The "CE" clock was developed by Jaeger in the 1930s.
 This was a clever adaption of clockwork "technology".
-Classic British electric car clocks - Pt 1 Smiths.doc page 3

 Previously the balance assembly and escapement in a clock performed solely as a regulator.
-Now they provided the power source to drive the clock as well.
+Now they formed part of the power source to drive the clock as well.

-These clocks were made in different styles and although basically the same for each style used slightly different components for some functions.
+These clocks were made in different styles and although basically the same, each style used slightly different components for some functions.
 I've covered those I have thought of but if you should find something "different" in a clock, something I have not covered or even mentioned here, then for the most part you should be able to work it out for yourself.
 If you are in the position of making one clock from several instruments, those differences described will need to be kept in mind.
 This should only be an issue if the clocks involved are significantly different in style or working Voltage.

-"CE" electrical clocks had prefixes "X", "SK", "UC" and groups of digits such as "51-411-477-00" (Jaguar XK150 etc - now "CE 1106/00") but with the introduction of a new instrument naming format in the 1960s became "CE" ("Clock Electric") followed by the familiar "nnnn/nn" number sequence common to all Smiths automotive instruments at this time.
+"CE" electrical clocks had prefixes "X", "SK", "UC" and groups of digits such as "51-411-477-00" (Jaguar XK150 etc - now "CE 1106/00") but with the introduction of a new instrument naming format in the 1960s all prefixes for these clocks became "CE" ("Clock Electric") followed by the familiar "nnnn/nn" number sequence common to all Smiths automotive instruments at this time.